 This same process occurs in the atmosphere, but at much lower temperatures and at a much slower rate.
 In both cases, the first step in the methane oxidation sequence is the reaction with the hydroxyl radical (OH).
 In water, hydroxyl loses an electron and is ionized (OH–), but in the atmosphere, hydroxyl is not ionized.
 We call OH a free radical because it has an odd number of electrons (eight for oxygen and one for hydrogen).
 Any gas with an odd number of electrons is reactive because the electrons want to be paired up in molecules because that makes them more stable.

 Often, combustion is inefficient, resulting in the formation of carbon monoxide (CO).
 Examples include forest fires, humans burning fields to clear them for planting, poorly tuned vehicles, inefficient industrial processes, and other human-caused processes.
 The primary way that CO is removed from the atmosphere is by reacting with atmospheric OH.
 It takes a while for CO to be removed from the atmosphere by the reaction with OH, so that satellite instruments can track CO plumes as they emerge from their sources and flow around the world.

 Where does OH come from?

 Before we tackle this question, let’s first look at where ozone (O3) comes from.
-We will start with the stratosphere (a.k.a, good ozone because it blocks solar UV that harms humans, other animals, agriculture, and ecosystems) and then eventually we will consider tropospheric ozone (a.k.a., bad ozone, which is the ozone that hurts our health when we breathe it and that damages plants and their fruit).
+We will start with stratospheric ozone (a.k.a. good ozone because it blocks solar UV that harms humans, other animals, agriculture, and ecosystems) and then eventually we will consider tropospheric ozone (a.k.a. bad ozone, which is the ozone that hurts our health when we breathe it and that damages plants and their fruit).